mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

       "\\S1/2/3" renders the horizontal fraction "1" / "2/3"

 - Font command "\\f" and "\\F": export only "\\f", parse both, "\\F" ignores some arguments
+    - the terminator symbol ";" is mandatory to end the command, all chars beyond the "\\f" until the next ";" or the end of the string are part of the command
+    - the command arguments are separated by the pipe char "|"
     - arguments: "font family name" | "bold" | "italic" | "codepage" | "pitch";
       example "\\fArial|b0|i0|c0|p0;"
     - only the "font family name" argument is required, fonts which are not